is

 :

-yield under(typeof(this))==<{s:string}>
+values under(typeof(this))==<{s:string}>

 Loading...

-echo '{s:"hello"}(=foo)' \
+echo '{s:"hello"}::=foo' \

-| super -z -c 'yield under(typeof(this))==<{s:string}>' -
+| super -s -c 'values under(typeof(this))==<{s:string}>' -